-Data errors are identifiable as infeasible trajectories because they violate meet constraints (passing events between trains in opposing directions), overtake constraints (passing events between trains in the same direction), headway constraints (trains following, meeting, overtaking with insufficient time headway clearance), or other operational constraints.
-Data may also be missing, e.g., due to incomplete data fusion or sensor failures, which can further compound the difficulty of identifying and correcting errors.
+Data errors in dispatch data of this type are identifiable as infeasible trajectories because they violate meet constraints (passing events between trains in opposing directions), overtake constraints (passing events between trains in the same direction), headway constraints (trains following, meeting, overtaking with insufficient time headway clearance), or other operational constraints.
+Data may also be missing from a train trajectory.
+These errors and omissions could be due to incomplete or imperfect data fusion, corner cases in data transformation, or sensor failures, for example.
+The variety of sources of erroneous or missing data can further compound the difficulty of identifying and correcting errors.